This excerpt from About Your Thoracic Surgery describes what to expect after your thoracic surgery at MSK.

 Filling Out Your Recovery Tracker

-For help, watch How to Enroll in MyMSK: Memorial Sloan Kettering's Patient Portal.
+Watch How to Enroll in MyMSK: Memorial Sloan Kettering's Patient Portal to learn more.
 You can also contact the MyMSK Help Desk by emailing [email protected] or calling 800-248-0593.

 Managing Your Pain at Home